awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-elasticsearchsettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FullLoadErrorPercentage`  <a name="cfn-dms-endpoint-elasticsearchsettings-fullloaderrorpercentage"></a>
 The maximum percentage of records that can fail to be written before a full load operation stops\.
-To avoid early failure, this counter is only effective after 1000 records are transferred\.
-Elasticsearch also has the concept of error monitoring during the last 10 minutes of an Observation Window\.
-If transfer of all records fail in the last 10 minutes, the full load operation stops\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)